 Cultivating creativity through creative activity

-In the world we live in today, while children and adults spend hours and hours in front of screens, it is necessary to balance this passive viewing by cultivating creativity.
+In the world we live in today, when children and adults spend hours and hours in front of screens, it is necessary to balance the passive viewing by cultivating creativity.

 In order to encourage creative activity in children, they should have a wide variety of drawing, building and creative materials.

-It is important to encourage children to experiment with different creative activities, especially if there are activities that children avoid because of a particular difficulty.
+It is important to encourage children to experiment with diverse creative activities.
+Especially if they avoid activities because of a particular difficulty.

 Our brain develops as we learn to perform new activities – and this is true at any age!

-Keep in mind: The creation process is much more important than the final outcome!
+Keep in mind: The creative process is much more important than the final outcome!